melchiornatthan/bca-frontend/README.md

 - `src/`: This directory contains all the source code for the React application.
   - `components/`: This directory contains reusable React components.
-  - `containers/`: This directory contains container components that connect the Redux store to presentational components.
-  - `redux/`: This directory contains Redux-related code, including actions, reducers, and the store configuration.
-  - `styles/`: This directory contains CSS or SCSS files for styling the components.
   - `App.js`: The main entry point for the application.
-- `public/`: This directory contains static assets, such as HTML, images, and other resources.
+  - `assets/`: This directory contains images that are used in this project
+  - `pages/` : This directory will have user and admin subdirectory that will contain the pages for both user and admin
+  - `service/` : This directory will contain the communication with the backend server for data fetching, posting a request, etc.

 ## Configuration